- Article on Mom & Pop Motels on the Strand

 Overlooking the Blue Atlantic Ocean.
 Modern Rooms and apartments one half block south of Pavilion.
 Mrs. Grover Beverly, phone 3982.
 (1950s postcard)

 As of early 2007, the motel was closed and for sale, with an asking price of $4.9 million.
-It has been bought or leased by the Sea Mist, and was used to house their employees during the 2007 summer seasion.
-It is back in operation as a general motel for the 2008 season.
+It was bought or leased by the Sea Mist, and was used to house their employees during the 2007 summer seasion.
+It was back in general operation for the 2008 season, but had another 'For Sale' sign on it during the winter of 2009.
+It was torn down at the start of the 2013 season and turned into a parking lot.

 Nora Mack's Cottages, beside The Beverly at 705 N. Ocean Blvd, 1/2 block south of the Pavilion.
 This was later torn down, and the Beverly Motel was expanded into its place.